CLEVERHome Storage

 5. Room Copenhagen LEGO Storage Head (Large)

-The Check Price is an officially licensed container shaped like an oversized LEGO minifigure head.
+The Compare Options is an officially licensed container shaped like an oversized LEGO minifigure head.
 The large version holds about 500 bricks and measures roughly 9.5 x 9.5 x 10.7 inches.
 The top pops off to reveal an open interior -- no small compartments or sorting trays, just a single cavity for dumping bricks into.

 What makes this work is the psychology of it.
 Kids who might ignore a plain bin will happily toss LEGO pieces into a giant yellow head.
 They are also stackable, so you can line up several on a shelf and assign each one to a different color or set.
 It is not a full storage system on its own, but as a companion piece for a LEGO-heavy household, it earns its spot.